AmanCode22/ethos-trait-c-template/README.md

 2. Create a GitHub Release with a tag (e.g., `v1.0.0`).
 3. CI triggers automatically.
 4. Binaries upload to Releases.
-5. A PR opens on `ethos-foundry` with your manifest.
+5. Open PR a on `ethos-foundry` with your manifest(get it from releases of each release as it is not same as ones you created here).

 ## Updating